OVER 6,500 NAMES

 This gets confusing, because a great many parents will say that they chose Sophia or Liam because they wanted a name that felt timeless instead of trendy.
 But while Sophia and Liam have history aplenty, they are currently very popular baby names.

 If you look at the data, around half of the names in the US Top 1000 fall and around half rise every year.
-Some of those falls translate to dramatic plummets, often reserved for names like Kaylynn that do feel trendy.
+Some of those falls translate to dramatic plummets, often associated with pop culture names like Miley that do feel trendy.

-More of the falling names simply feel dated, a definition that shifts from person to person.
-But it does make great names – even traditional names with a long history of use – feel unwearable today.
+More of the falling names simply feel dated, a definition that shifts from year to year, and person to person.
+But it can make great names – even traditional names with a long history of use – feel less wearable today.

-There have always been names in the US Top 1000 that reflect different linguistic and cultural traditions in our country.
+There have always been names in the US Top 1000 that reflect the rich and varied linguistic and cultural traditions in our country.

 Some of those names are well-established.
 José has never left the US Top 1000.
 Others, like Irish heritage pick Maeve, are relative newcomers.

 But even if you love Irish names or Spanish names, relatively few families will make these choices without a tie to the language or culture.